José de Escandón, 1st Count of Sierra Gorda: As governor of Nuevo Santander

 For his firmness and energy, he was also known as the Exterminator of the Pames of Querétaro.
 In Nuevo Santander he was accused of murdering the Indians and taking slaves.
 He faced a court case where he was charged with illegally using Indian labor in his textile mills and using the port of Santander to bring in English contraband.
 However, in the period 1770-1775 there were more than twice as many deaths among the Indians as in the 22 years he governed.

 Among his enemies in the region were the Jesuits, the French and the secular clergy.

 He accumulated vast wealth during his stay in Querétaro, San Miguel and Nuevo Santander from the work of badly paid Indians and slaves, as well as large land grants from the viceroys.
-The livestock and other products of his lands, as well as what he bought from the colonists, were shipped from the port of Soto la Marina along the coast to Veracruz in a frigate he owned.
+The livestock and other products of his lands, as well as the goods he bought from the colonists, were shipped from the port of Soto la Marina along the coast to Veracruz in a frigate he owned.

 He was considered one of the great statesmen of New Spain in the eighteenth century, superior to many of the viceroys.
 He assigned activities and crops to each settlement, stimulated irrigation and constructed roads and bridges.
 He built a grand mansion in Santander, capital of the colony, known as the Palace of the Count.
 He also built the church at Santander and a reservoir for drinking water.
-He brought in masons, carpenters and blacksmiths from Tacubaya and established kilns, sugar mills and flour mills.
+He brought in masons, carpenters and blacksmiths from Tacubaya and established kilns as well as sugar and flour mills.

 To reward him for his services, the Crown granted him the title of conde de Sierra Gorda, free of lanzas (duty imposed on noblemen in lieu of military service) and media anata (tax paid on assuming office).

 He died forgotten in 1770, probably on September 10, in Quetétero or Mexico City.
 Five years later he was exonerated of the legal charges against him, and rehabilitated.
 The title passed to his eldest son, Manuel.
 Manuel died without descendants, and the second son of José, Mariano, became count.

 Ciudad Victoria, now the capital of the state of Tamaulipas, erected a statue to his memory in 1975.
 There are also streets named for him there and in Querétaro.
-In Laredo, Texas the Festival de Música José de Escandón is celebrated annually in November.
+In Laredo, Texas, the Festival de Música José de Escandón is celebrated annually in November.
 There is also a statue dedicated to him in Alice, Texas.

 A statue was dedicated to Jose de Escandon in 2014.
-It's located at the University of Texas Rio Grande Valley in Edinburg, Texas.
+It is located at the University of Texas Rio Grande Valley in Edinburg, Texas.